ycpei/ypei.me/posts/2019-03-13-a-tail-of-two-densities.md

 (a.k.a. amplification theorem).

-In [Part 2](/posts/2019-03-14-great-but-manageable-expectations.html), I discuss the Rényi differential privacy, corresponding to the Rényi divergence, a study of the moment generating functions the divergence between probability measures to derive the tail bounds.
+In [Part 2](/posts/2019-03-14-great-but-manageable-expectations.html), I discuss the Rényi differential privacy, corresponding to the Rényi divergence, a study of the moment generating functions of the divergence between probability measures to derive the tail bounds.

 Like in Part 1, I prove a composition theorem and a subsampling theorem.